tesselo/pixels/docs/index.md

 as individual slices.
 This will result in varying numbers of image slices for each item.

+For the `composite` mode, you can specify the method for compositing using the `composite_method` parameter.
+Current choices are `BASIC`, `SCL`, and `FULL`.
+Basic will use a combination of band ratios, SCL will use the SCL classification.
+Both these cases will stop once there are only very few cloudy pixels left.
+For the `FULL` mode, the SCL classification is used as well, but all available images are collected and the highest NDVI is used to select the best cloud free pixel from the available images.

 The `latest_pixel` mode and the `composite` mode will group images for discrete time slices.
 These modes will require two additional arguments: `interval` and `interval_step`.
 The `interval` defines the time step time size, and the